abu333294/Steam-And-Itch-Command-Line-Tools-Guide/README.md

 ```
 butler push ../windows_standalone nartier/endoparasitic-2:windows
 ```
-(I just enter that into the terminal and press enter)

 Note that the game name needs to written exactly as it is in the url, for example my game has this url: https://nartier.itch.io/endoparasitic-2 so I made sure to use a '-' before the 2

-You can replace the 'windows' at the end with whatever you want and a new downloadable category will automatically be created, e.g. you can do any of these:
+You can replace the 'windows' at the end with whatever you want and a new downloadable category will automatically be created.
+For example, you can do any of these:
 ```
 butler push ../windows_standalone <itch_username>/<game>:windows-64
 butler push ../windows_standalone_32 <itch_username>/<game>:windows-32